 The Compensation Committee aligns the majority of NEO compensation to short- and long-term performance objectives.
 While salary is a fixed element of compensation, increases in salary are not guaranteed, and all other elements of compensation above are tied to Papa John's overall performance.
-In 2020, the Committee applied our pay-for-performance philosophy by:
+In 2021, the Committee applied our pay-for-performance philosophy by:

-- Setting rigorous, objective performance goals under the annual cash incentive award, the MIP. - Granting performance-based units under the LTIP that are tied to relative TSR versus 23 companies in the S&P 1500 restaurant category, measured over a three-year period. - The performance-based units granted in 2018 for the three-year period ending at 2020 fiscal year end were forfeited due to below-threshold performance. - Granting restricted stock awards that typically vest over three years, tying executive compensation to long-term service and the creation of long-term stockholder value.
+• Setting rigorous, objective performance goals under the annual cash incentive award, the MIP.

+- Granting performance-based units under the LTIP that are tied to relative TSR versus the 22 other companies in the S&P 1500 restaurant category, measured over a three-year period. - Granting restricted stock awards that typically vest over three years, tying executive compensation to long-term service and the creation of long-term stockholder value.
 Award levels are tied to individual performance and individual success in driving results.

-Consistent with our pay-for-performance compensation philosophy, executives with the greatest potential to impact the Company's success by achieving the Company's strategic and performance objectives receive a greater proportion of "atrisk" or variable compensation.
-For 2020, 83% of Mr. Lynch's compensation at target and 64% of our other current NEOs'

-compensation (without consideration of sign-on awards) was tied to specific performance objectives or our total shareholder return.
+Consistent with our pay-for-performance compensation philosophy, executives with the greatest potential to impact the Company's success by achieving the Company's strategic and performance objectives receive a greater proportion of "at-risk" or variable compensation.
+For 2021, 85% of Mr. Lynch's compensation at target and 65% of our other current NEOs' compensation at target (without consideration of sign-on or other one-time awards) was tied to specific performance objectives or our total shareholder return.